Rosenorn-Solutions/PantmigService/README.md

   - Creates a listing
 - POST /listings/pickup/request (Authenticated)
   - Body: { listingId }
-  - Recycler requests pickup
+  - Recycler requests pickup.
+Adds the recycler to the applicants list and moves listing to PendingAcceptance.
+- GET /listings/{id}/applicants (VerifiedDonator; must be creator)
+  - Returns: [ "recyclerUserId1", "recyclerUserId2", ... ]
+  - Donator views the list of applicants for the listing.
-- POST /listings/pickup/accept (VerifiedDonator)
+- POST /listings/pickup/accept (VerifiedDonator; must be creator)
-  - Body: { listingId }
+  - Body: { listingId, recyclerUserId }
-  - Donator accepts recycler
+  - Donator accepts a selected applicant.
+Assigns AssignedRecyclerUserId and moves to Accepted.
 - POST /listings/chat/start (Authenticated; only donator or assigned recycler)
   - Body: { listingId }
   - Starts direct chat for the listing